|Annexed in 1889

 This area was not really settled in the early days as this swampy land was not fit for residential use even though three railroad track lines were put in to form a triangle.

-The area was annexed into the Hyde Park Township area in 1861, then in 1862 the area was named “Burnside” after General Ambrose Burnside, and then in 1889 it was annexed into the city of Chicago despite the fact this was still barren swampy land.
+The area was annexed into the Hyde Park Township area in 1861, then in 1862 the area was named “Burnside” after General Ambrose Burnside.
+In 1889 Burnside was annexed into the city of Chicago despite the fact this was still barren swampy land.

 In the year 1895 W. V. Jacobs had a grand vision of building a storage battery road for Chicago as he was heavily responsible for promoting the Calumet Railway.
 At this time between 1895 and 1896 the Illinois Central Railroad built a repair shop and a roundhouse in this area which attracted employment, then Jacobs purchased all the land within this triangle and subdivided the land into a livable community of railroad workers, soon Hungarian, Italian, Ukrainian and Polish immigrants came to this small community as they worked in the shops in and nearby the neighborhood.

-In the 1950s decade the youths in this community began forming some pretty tough greaser gangs which would begin a legacy of gang violence in this neighborhood as these greasers mainly targeted African American gangs in nearby neighborhoods like Roseland.
+In the 1950s decade the youths in this community began forming some tough greaser gangs mainly as just hangout groups but they also battled gangs from other neighborhoods.

-In the 1960s decade middle class African Americans began to build homes in the vacant areas of Burnside and they also bought houses from elderly and retired immigrant workers which caused the white community to react especially the greaser gangs.
+Beginning in 1964 middle class African Americans began to build homes in the vacant areas of Burnside and they also bought houses from elderly and retired immigrant workers which caused the white community to react negatively especially the greaser gangs.
 Nearby Roseland and Pullman were experiencing their first influxes of African Americans in the second half of the 1960s which caused all three neighborhoods to come together to petition against the spread of African Americans and to also use violent methods if needed.
+Because of this dissatisfaction that often led to racial violence the Devil’s Disciples arrived to protect the growing black community mainly in the southern part of the community near 93rd Street.
+In the year 1968 the Outlaw Supreme Gangsters arrived on these streets that would eventually combine with Disciples to established the long standing and dominating Gangster Disciples on these streets.

 In the later 1970s much of the steel industry began collapsing causing several layoffs in this south side area which depreciated the value of the neighborhood and caused disinvestment in communities like Burnside, white flight then took its course in this community.